medinar/parser/src/main/resources/README.txt

   2) Login to MySql Server.

-  3) Create the database schema and tables by running the scripts inside parser-report-schema.sql under /parser-1.0.0/sql
+  3) Execute scripts for creating the log data schema inside log-data-schema.sql under /parser-1.0.0/sql

   4) Set MySQL username and password of the application.